Home » Easy » Repurposed Lamp Metal Plant Stand

-Let’s see how I turned these misfit lamps around.
+Let’s see how I transformed these misfit lamps.

-I sort of have this thing for cheap lamps.
-It seems I just can’t keep from buying broken lamps of all sorts.
+I have a thing for cheap lamps.
+I just can’t help but buy broken lamps of all sorts.

 Mix and Match Lamp Parts